Dasmariñas: Commerce

-Commerce and trade transactions are intensively undertaken in the identified commercial areas along Don Placido Campos Avenue, Camerino Avenue, Governor's Drive Emilio Aguinaldo Highway, Jose Abad Santos Avenue, Carlos Trinidad Avenue, Molino - Paliparan Road, Gov.Mangubat Avenue, Congressional Avenue, Congressional Road, Amuntay Road and other areas particularly in Barangay Paliparan and in Dasmariñas Bagong Bayan.
+Commerce and trade transactions are intensively undertaken in the identified commercial areas along Don Placido Campos Avenue, Camerino Avenue, Governor's Drive Emilio Aguinaldo Highway, Jose Abad Santos Avenue, Carlos Trinidad Avenue, Salawag-Paliparan Road, Gov.Mangubat Avenue, Congressional Avenue, Congressional Road, Fatima Road, Amuntay Road, Langkaan Road and other areas particularly in Barangay Paliparan and in Dasmariñas Bagong Bayan.

 Commercial establishments are lined along major thoroughfares.
-A strip pattern of commercial growth are evident at other Barangay's in Dasmariñas.
+A strip pattern of commercial growth are evident at other Barangays in Dasmariñas City.

-Commercial developments along Aguinaldo Highway from Silang to Pala-Pala junction particularly within areas adjacent to the Congressional Avenue and Salitran shows the nature and extent of commercial activities in Dasmariñas.
-The presence of local commercial centers or shopping centers such as the Highway Plaza, CM Plaza and a branch of a Metro Manila-based shopping center, the Walter Mart which houses different local and nationwide known commercial establishments sets the trend of commercial developments in that part of the city.
-These are further enhanced by the presence of banks, financial centers and other establishments.
-There are also commercial establishments supportive of or are offshoots of the educational and medical services being rendered by the De La Salle University Medical Center and the Dr. Jose P. Rizal National Medical Research Center.
+Commercial developments along Aguinaldo Highway from Silang to Pala-Pala junction particularly within areas adjacent to Congressional Avenue and Salitran shows the nature and extent of commercial activities in Dasmariñas City.
+The presence of local commercial centers or shopping centers such as the Highway Plaza Mall, CM Plaza Mall and a branch of a Metro Manila-based shopping center, the Walter Mart which houses different local and nationwide known commercial establishments sets the trend of commercial developments in that part of the city.
+These are further enhanced by the presence of banks, financial centers and other business establishments.
+There are also commercial establishments supportive off or are offshoots of the educational and medical services being rendered by the De La Salle University Medical Center and the Dr. Jose P. Rizal National Medical Research Center.

 These makes the area a financial and commercial district of the city.

 The old commercial developments within the Poblacion area (Zone I, I-A, II, III and IV) provides for the needs of the old town residents and the subdivision migrants on the Southern portion of the city.
-The nature of commercial activity being that of a neighborhood commercial center supports the daily needs of the population.
+The nature of commercial activity being that off a neighborhood commercial center supports the daily needs of the population.
 The new location of the public market opens the city to the neighboring marketing population of other settlement areas.
 It likewise make the public market accessible to all the population both from the resettlement areas and the old townsite.
-Thus, the financial and commercial activity in the Poblacion, the Dasmariñas Central Market, the NSN Dasma (Highway Plaza Mall), Volets Commercial Mall, Antler's square, CM Plaza Mall, Old Kadiwa Market, DC Mart, The Dasmariñas Commercial Complex, Terraza Dasmariñas, SM City Dasmariñas, SM Marketmall Dasmariñas, Robinsons Place Dasmariñas, Walter Mart Dasmariñas, Central Mall Dasmariñas, The District – Dasmariñas, Vista Mall Dasmariñas, Unitop Dasmariñas and soon to open Ventura Mall Dasmariñas enhance the commercial center role of Dasmariñas.
+Thus, the financial and commercial activity in Poblacion, Dasmariñas City Central Market, NSN Mall Dasma (Highway Plaza Mall), Volets Commercial Mall, Antler's square, CM Plaza Mall, Old Kadiwa Market, DC Mart, The Dasmariñas Commercial Complex, MetroGate Commercial Complex, Terraza Dasmariñas enhance the commercial center role of Dasmariñas City.

+Shopping Malls

+This is the list of Shopping Malls in Dasmariñas: